nmaillard/AmbariSampleService/README.md

-#SAMPLESERV : Amabri Sample Service
+#SAMPLESERV : Ambari Sample Service

 A very simple service definition for Ambari that hits all the different customisable elements
 - custom service code